-Mr. Weaver taught at Stein-metz for eight years, six of which were spent as head of the Art Department.
+Mr. Weaver taught at Steinmetz for eight years, six of which were spent as head of the Art Department.
 Also, he was the faculty advisor for the Student Council for seven and one-half years.

-He was born in Bennington Idaho, and in July, 1929, he moved to Chicago.
+He was born in Bennington, Idaho, and in July, 1929, he moved to Chicago.
 Now he resides in suburban Mount Prospect.

-The schools which he attended include the University of Alberta in Canada, the University of Chi-cago, and the Art Institute.
-He earned a Master of Arts Educa carned a Master of Arts Education degree.
+The schools which he attended include the University of Alberta in Canada, the University of Chicago, and the Art Institute.
+He earned a Master of Arts Education degree.